 Are there any European countries that currently require Americans to obtain a visa?

-Many recent news articles have stated that US passport holders do not require a visa to visit Europe.
-Although this is true for EU and other Schengen Area countries, there are just a few exceptions that are not commonly known.
+Many recent news articles have stated that US passport holders don’t require a visa to visit Europe.
+Although this is true for EU and other Schengen Area countries, there are just a few exceptions that many travelers don’t know about.

 Russia and Turkey, both of which lie in Europe as well as in Asia, also require a visa before entering.

 What do you think about the ETIAS program?
-Let us know in the comments below!
+Let me know in the comments below!